Akraftt/IOT_Sensors/README.md

 # Material

+Everything I’ve used in this project can be found in the [LNU – 1DT305 Standard Kit (2023)](https://www.electrokit.com/en/product/lnu-1dt305-standard-kit-2023/)

 | Device          | Amount Needed             | Total Price             | Where to buy    |
 |:-------------:|:-------------:|:-------------:|:-------------:|
 | Rasberry Pico W    | 1     | 98.00 SEK     |   [Electrokit](https://www.electrokit.com/en/product/raspberry-pi-pico-w/)